tanzimfh/latin-via-ovid/README.md

 # Latin Via Ovid Vocabulary

 Vocabulary from the textbook "Latin Via Ovid."
-Originally created by [Jeremie Bornais](https://jeremie.bornais.ca/), this version hides the English translations until clicked on and is quicker to go through than the flashcards on Quizlet.
+This variation of the [original](https://latin.gh.bornais.ca/) by Jeremie Bornais hides the English translations until clicked on and is quicker to go through than the flashcards on Quizlet.
 See on GitHub [here](https://github.com/tanzimfh/latin-via-ovid).